HubSpot/hubspot-cms-vscode/README.md

 ## Features

 ### Syntax Highlighting
-HubL syntax hightlighting is supported for `.HTML` and `.CSS` files.
-To enable syntax highlighting, make sure that your file type is set to `HTML + HUBL` or `CSS + HUBL`, respectively.
+HubL syntax highlighting is supported for `.html` and `.css` files support HubL syntax highlighting.
+Enable syntax highlighting by setting your file type to HTML + HubL or CSS + HubL.

 _Thanks to the [Better Jinja](https://github.com/samuelcolvin/jinjahtml-vscode) extension for inspiration._